-In a reversal, the U.S. won’t block climate compensation for poor nations
+In a Reversal, the U.S. Won’t Block Climate Compensation for Poor Nations

-SHARM EL-SHEIKH, Egypt — The United States is willing to accept the creation of a fund to compensate poor, developing countries for climate damage, reversing decades of opposition and marking a major breakthrough in one of the most contentious issues at the heart of United Nations climate talks.
+SHARM EL-SHEIKH, Egypt — The United States has agreed to the creation of a fund to compensate poor, developing countries for climate damage, reversing decades of opposition and marking a major breakthrough in one of the most contentious issues at the heart of United Nations climate talks.

-The United States is “working to sign on to a deal,” according to a Biden administration official who asked not to be identified because negotiations were ongoing.
-The change means the U.S. will no longer block a “loss and damage” fund that has long been sought by poor nations to help them cope with ongoing disasters such as storms, floods and drought that have been made more destructive by climate change.
+The change, confirmed by a Biden administration official, means the U.S. will no longer block a “loss and damage” fund that has long been sought by poor nations to help them cope with ongoing disasters such as storms, floods and drought that have been made more destructive by climate change.

 The developing nations — largely from Asia, Africa, Latin America, and the Caribbean and South Pacific — see the matter as one of justice, noting they did little to contribute to a crisis that threatens their existence.